greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 42. Your next step is to to plug the Pi into the bus and continue with testing.

-> You should always try to shut the Pi down before you turn it off: `sudo shutdown now`.
+> You should always try to shut the Pi down before you turn it off: `sudo shutdown now` - or press the button on the rear of the box next to the power LED, and wait a few seconds until the LED turns red.

 Jump to [step4-login-to-influxdb](/docs/step4-login-to-influxdb.md)